A small basic worm-farm can be made inexpensively using two buckets, one with a lid.

-Use a small basic worm-farm to make your own vermi-compost and leachate; they will make a significant difference to a small patch of your garden.
+Use a small basic worm-farm to provide your own vermi-compost and leachate; they will make a significant difference to a small patch of your garden.
 Later you may want to graduate to something larger like an old bathtub, or a more sophisticated wormery.

 These are my worm-farms.
 Sourcing enough food for them is problematic.
 I have upgraded to a solid top to keep rainwater out.

 Your greengrocer is often a source of food for your small basic worm-farm.

 This complete small basic worm-farm can be purchased for R300 from Reko Hilton in the Midlands of South Africa.
 Find it on Facebook.

 It comes with 200 worms.
 You should never have to buy any again; cared for properly they will double in number every month.